PLANTS THAT ATTRACT POLLINATORS

 Important Notice ~ as you seek bedding plants from nurseries, please read this message from Carol Dunk, an advocate for pollinators, and former president of the Ontario Horticultural Society

 NEW ~ Two ecoregional guides to pollinator-friendly plants from the Pollinator Partnership are now specific to Canada!
 The Lake Erie Lowlands Guide is applicable to central-southwestern Ontario, and The Lower Mainland Guide refers to the Vancouver, BC area!
 More guides to follow.
 Another 32 ecoregional guides exist for the United States, with some overlap pertaining to adjoining Canadian provinces.
-There is quite a bit of valuable information to be gleaned from these guides.

 If you really want to be more specific in matching plants in the ecozone that you live in, the Evergreen Native Plant Database is the place for you.
 First determine your ecozone on this map.
 Then choose the "Advanced Search" option in the Native Plant Database.
 You may then indicate your ecozone and scroll further down, under the Miscellaneous heading, where you can check off "Attracts Wildlife" and choose which wildlife to specify.
 You can also use the North American Native Plant Society database to check if a plant is local to your area.

 Pollinator Partnership Ecoregional Guides with 2 dedicated to Canadian regions (so far)